jfcloutier/karma_system/design_notes/building plans.md

 To initiate or teminate a more experience, a CA's plan would direct its umwelt to initiate or to terminate a compared, count experience.

 To persist a more experience, a CA's plan would direct its umwelt CAs to persist both compared counts.

+#### Impacting an unchanged experience

+An `unchanged` experience expresses that an observation is persisting uninterrupted from previous timeframes intot the current one.

+To terminate an unchanged experience, a CA's plan would direct changing the value of the unchanging observation, or terminating it.
+To persist an unchanged experience, a CA's plan would direct the continuance of the observation.

 #### Impacting a trend experience